|

 list of illustrated ab exercises on this site.

-You can mix and match your cardio body weight exercises with the
+You can mix and match your body weight exercises with other

 strength training exercises.
 You can even create a circuit